DerGuru/The-Resonant/New Chapters/Part4/P4-02_First_Student_and_Learning.md

 "It's... smooth.
 Cool.
 Light."

 "Excellent.
 Now, still touching it, imagine the bowl is speaking to you.
-Not words—just... presence.
+Not wordsâ€”just... presence.
 It's saying 'I am here.
 I am ceramic.
 I am stable.'
 Can you feel that?"

 Long silence.
 Then, tentatively: "Maybe?
 It's really faint, but... yes?
 I think I feel it?"